Simarjeet-Brar/CENG317/README.md

 ## Setup raspberry pi

-Once you have got your raspberry pi start working on its functionality download required operating System and allow all the permissions required. if you're first time installing os on raspberry pi and don't know how to do it follow: these setps:
+Once you have got your raspberry pi start working on its functionality download required operating System and allow all the permissions required. if you're first time installing os on raspberry pi and don't know how to do it follow these setps:

 ---
 ### Setting up Raspberry Pi